trumpetcoder/node-cli-weather/readme.md

 1. **Require** the `request` library so you can reach the weatherUnderground service.
 2. Look at the [Weather Underground API Documentation](https://www.wunderground.com/weather/api/d/docs) to find a way to get JSON weather data.
 3. Make a request to Weather Underground to find Denver weather data.
-4. Print this data to the console in the form "The weather in Denver is <cloudy, etc.>" or similar.
+4. Print this data to the console in the form "The weather in Denver is `<cloudy>`" or similar.
 5. Test this to verify it works!

 ### env.js